The Lowdown On Breast Lift Scars

 Then there is the anchor lift (or inverted T).
 It’s the oldest mastopexy technique, considered by many surgeons to be the “gold standard” for women with severe ptosis requiring a significant amount of skin to be removed in order to achieve a perkier shape.
 It’s also the most invasive method and leaves the largest scar.

 To shift the nipple upward, doctors create an incision around the areola and under the breast crease.
 A portion of skin is removed from under the nipple, which is then raised to a higher position.
 Closing the incisions leaves an anchor-shaped scar that follows the curve of the breast.

-That’s not all though.
-Surgeons may combine or alter these techniques during modified vertical lifts which will leave “J-shaped” or “inverted short T -shaped” scars.
-There are even techniques that leave only horizontal scars under the breast, and another that implies it leaves none at all.
+Surgeons may also combine or alter these techniques during modified vertical lifts which will leave “J-shaped” or “inverted short T -shaped” scars.

 The horizontal mastopexy goes by many names, including the “Horndesky Method” and “Ultimate Lift.”
 This technique enables surgeons to create a new position for the nipple without leaving a vertical scar from the areola to the breast crease.
 Instead, a horizontal incision is made across the entire breast above the areola, and the surgeon excises the skin below it while preserving the nipple.

 The nipple is then pulled through a new round incision higher up on the breast, and when the incisions are sutured closed, the patient is only left with horizontal scars on the breast crease and around the areola.

 Although the oft-dreaded vertical scar is avoided, the trade off is the final shape of the breast could wind up being more boxy than round, and the sutures may result in a puckering of the skin along the breast crease.